Flexberry/flexberry.github.io/pages/products/flexberry-orm/business-servers/fo_i-references-cascade-delete.en.md

 The classes that refer to the desired, as follows:

 1. Defines the directory where is the Assembly with the class, to which we are looking for.
-2. In the directory are selected, all assemblies whose name ends in `(Objects).dll`.
+2. In the directory are selected, all assemblies whose name ends with «(Objects).dll».
 3. In assemblies looking for types that inherit from [DataObject](fo_data-object.html).
 4. In the found types are defined by properties that contain a reference to the desired class or its ancestors.